miller8746/MyMCA/source/UserManual/StaffOnly/deactivateprogram.rst

 While programs in the system may not be deleted, they may be deactivated to prevent users from signing up for them.
 This page will explain how to deactivate a program and the consequences of doing so.

-1. Navigate to the Programs page and click the "Edit..." button of the program you would like to deactivate.
+1. Navigate to the Programs page and click the pencil icon of the program you would like to deactivate.

 .. image:: img/editprogram1.png